lynnlangit/architects-who-code/Kata-2024/README.md

 # Information for O'Reilly Kata

-Architectural Kata activity `MonitorMe` application - Feb/Mar 2024.
+Architectural Kata activity `MonitorMe` application challenge - Feb/Mar 2024.

 ### CURRENT STATE / CHALLENGES:
 Hospital nurses and doctors need timely patient status in order to provide the highest quality patient care.
 Several **gaps exist** in the current US hospital market.
 The first step in designing and building a new solution is to address these gaps by considering [current US hospital statistics](https://github.com/lynnlangit/architects-who-code/blob/main/Kata-2024/domain-info/hospitals.md).
 Understanding challenges faced by medical professionals and those who support them in providing top quality hospital patient care the best starting point for this design process.